 Language

-• Kit Adaptation: Hertha BSC will modify the pro version of the jersey by adding white striping to the lower back, aiming to have it ready for their first home game on August 10, while fans who bought the original will keep the unamended design.
+• Kit Modification: Hertha BSC will modify the pro version of the jersey by adding white striping to the lower back to meet DFL requirements, aiming for availability by their first home game.

 The German Football League (DFL) has blocked Hertha BSC’s 2025-26 home kit from being used in official matches due to non-compliance with league kit regulations.
 The shirt, designed by Castore and unveiled three weeks ago, features Hertha’s classic blue and white stripes on the front but a plain blue back.